echscoregroup/ECHS-CORE-GROUP/index.md

     <td><h3> Welcome to HELPING HANDS FOR ECHS</h3>
   <h3> <a href="procedures.html">STEP - BY - STEP PROCEDURES </a></h3>
   <h3> <a href="policys.html">ECHS POLICY LETTERS</a></h3>
-  <h5> <a href="https://github.com/echscoregroup/Helping-Hands-For-ECHS/raw/main/Help/HOW%20TO%20BOOKMARK%20HELPING%20HANDS%20FOR%20ECHS%20PORTAL%20WEB%20ADDRESS.pdf">How to bookmark helping hands for echs portal web address</a></h5></td></tr>
+  <h5> <a style="color: red;" href="https://github.com/echscoregroup/Helping-Hands-For-ECHS/raw/main/Help/HOW%20TO%20BOOKMARK%20HELPING%20HANDS%20FOR%20ECHS%20PORTAL%20WEB%20ADDRESS.pdf">How to bookmark helping hands for echs portal web address</a></h5></td></tr>
  </table>

 # Important Messages